-Through messages from top management to employees as well as other regular communication regarding our commitment to compliance, Fujitsu is working to promote our Code of Conduct and GBS across the Fujitsu Group.
+Through active and continuous communication of management's intention to take on compliance through initiatives such as top management's messaging to employees, Fujitsu is working to promote the Fujitsu Way Code of Conduct and GBS across the Fujitsu Group.
+Fujitsu's President sends repeated messages to all employees in Japan and overseas after the competition matter in connection with the sale of communication equipment to electric power companies, declaring again not to engage in any compliance breach, including bid rigging and cartel.
+In FY2017, the President's interview video was distributed, in which he talked about his commitment to compliance.
+Other executives in the management also issued messages expressing commitments to prevent of recurrence of the matter as one Group based on their experience from impact to business or client relationships.

-In FY2016, Fujitsu's President sent repeated messages to all employees in Japan after the competition matter in connection with the sale of communication equipment to electric power companies, declaring again our determination to break away from compliance breach, including bid rigging and cartel.
-Other executives in the executives in the management also worked to embed a culture of compliance by visiting sales offices in Japan and explaining the importance of compliance to employees directly.
+In overseas Group companies, the region heads and the top management of each company are continuously sending messages to their employees, explaining our corporate culture of "Zero Tolerance".

-In overseas Group companies, the region heads and the top management are continuously sending messages to their employees, explaining our corporate culture of "Zero Tolerance".
-For example, on December 9, 2016, four overseas regions coordinated messaging declaring Fujitsu's support of the United Nation's "International Anti-corruption Day".
+Moreover, "Fujitsu Compliance Week" was newly designated on December, 2017, aligned with the United Nation's "International Anti-corruption Day", and coordinated messages were sent out across the Group to promote giving thought to compliance and discussions to raise awareness.